rachitest/Resume/Apple_AIML/Resume Output/Rachit_Sabharwal_CV.typ

 #v(design-entries-vertical-space-between-entries)
 #two-col-entry(
   left-content: [
-    #[*Research and Early Development, Development Sciences & Informatics - Informatics Intern*], Genentech -- San Francisco, CA
+    #strong[Research and Early Development, Development Sciences & Informatics - Informatics Intern], Genentech -- San Francisco, CA
     #v(-design-text-leading)

     #v(design-highlights-top-margin);#highlights([Contributed to the development of frameworks for an in-house data annotation tool, utilizing advanced deep learning NLP models and custom processing pipelines.
-Created a efficient document tokenization framework #[*allowing for fast and high-quality data annotation for NLP model building*] and downstream informatics systems.],[Engineered a neural network using deep transfer learning, to predict adverse drug events.
-Focusing on Drug-Induced Liver Injury created a #[*low parameter model that matched the prediction accuracy of the SOTA model.*]],[Created a Knowledge Graph with Neo4j and a Graph Neural Network using NetworkX and PyTorch to generate gene expression signature-likes for drugs.
-Began the creation of a knowledge repository — an accessible data source which #[*reduced the need to manually sift through dense primary sources.*]],)
+Created a efficient document tokenization framework #strong[allowing for fast and high-quality data annotation for NLP model building] and downstream informatics systems.],[Engineered a neural network using deep transfer learning, to predict adverse drug events.
+Focusing on Drug-Induced Liver Injury created a #strong[low parameter model that matched the prediction accuracy of the SOTA model.]],[Created a Knowledge Graph with Neo4j and a Graph Neural Network using NetworkX and PyTorch to generate gene expression signature-likes for drugs.
+Began the creation of a knowledge repository — an accessible data source which #strong[reduced the need to manually sift through dense primary sources.]],)
   ],
   right-content: [
     May 2021 - Jan 2022